Dynamics of the anisotropic conformal Horava theory versus its kinetic-conformal formulation: Introduction

 An interesting feature of the kinetic-conformal theory is that it possesses the same number of degrees of freedom of General Relativity (GR).
-This was shown in Ref.~\cite{Bellorin:2013zbp} and corrobored with perturbative computations and an explicit $z=3$ potential in \cite{Bellorin:2016wsl}.
-Hence, the so called extra mode of the Ho\v{r}ava theory, which has been the subject of intense study, see for example the issue of the strong coupling \cite{Charmousis:2009tc,Papazoglou:2009fj,Blas:2009ck}, is absent in the kinetic-conformal theory.
-We comment that this is the motivation to regard the kinetic-conformal as a dynamically independent formulation of the Ho\v{r}ava theory, hence its different name, although it is just the nonprojectable Ho\v{r}ava theory at the critical point $\lambda=1/3$.
+This was shown in Ref.~\cite{Bellorin:2013zbp} and corroborated with perturbative computations and an explicit $z=3$ potential in \cite{Bellorin:2016wsl}.
+Hence, the so-called extra mode of the Ho\v{r}ava theory, which has been the subject of intense study (see for example the issue of the strong coupling \cite{Charmousis:2009tc,Papazoglou:2009fj,Blas:2009ck}), is absent in the kinetic-conformal theory.
+We comment that this is the motivation to regard the kinetic-conformal theory as a dynamically independent formulation of the Ho\v{r}ava theory, hence its different name, although it is just the nonprojectable Ho\v{r}ava theory at the critical point $\lambda=1/3$.
 The elimination of the extra mode is a purely dynamical effect.
-This means that the set of constraints of the theory, which are of first and second class, are the responsible for the suppression.
-In particular, the kinetic-conformal theory has two additional second-class constraints that are absent in the generic ($\lambda \neq 1/3$) Ho\v{r}ava theory; they drop the extra mode out.
+This means that the set of constraints of the theory, which are of first and second class, are responsible for the suppression.
+In particular, the kinetic-conformal theory has two additional second-class constraints that are absent in the generic ($\lambda \neq 1/3$) Ho\v{r}ava theory; they drop the extra mode.
 In general the second-class constraints are not, in principle, related to gauge symmetries.

-Despite of this, it is worth studying the possible relationship between the aniso-tropic Weyl transformations, the anisotropic conformal Ho\v{r}ava theory, and its kinetic-conformal formulation.
+However, it is worth studying the possible relationship between the anisotropic Weyl transformations, the anisotropic conformal Ho\v{r}ava theory, and its kinetic-conformal formulation.
 In particular, it is intriguing that one of the second-class constraints of the kinetic-conformal theory we have mentioned is precisely the generator of the Weyl scalings on the spatial metric.
-Of course, in the case of the kinetic-conformal theory this constraint must be of second-class since the exact Weyl symmetry is broken.
+Of course, in the case of the kinetic-conformal theory this constraint must be of second class since the exact Weyl symmetry is broken.
 But it should also arise in the anisotropic conformal theory as a first-class constraint.
-Hence at least a part of the structure of the constraints is shared by these two versions of the Ho\v{r}ava theory.
+Hence, at least part of the structure of the constraints is shared by these two versions of the Ho\v{r}ava theory.